umass-compsci-220/umass-compsci-220.github.io/materials/homework/building-an-interpreter.md

 On success, these functions will return an object that contains the the corresponding abstract syntax tree (AST) for the given string.
 On failure, these functions throw an error with a reason: the string cannot be parsed.

 Parsing and interpreting are separate stages of a programs execution.
 The interpreter depends on the parser to construct a valid AST.
-If the parser fails, then it is considered an unrecoverable failure and proceeding stages, such as interpreting (or linting/formatting if we were writing those tools), cannot not run. **You are not expected to cover input that the parser rejects.**
+If the parser fails, then it is considered an unrecoverable failure and proceeding stages, such as interpreting (or linting/formatting if we were writing those tools), cannot run. **You are not expected to cover input that the parser rejects.**

 ### State